sagemath/trac_to_gh/Issue 953.md

 # Issue 953: the axiom / sage interface is currently totally broken, at least on 64-bit linux

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/953

 Original creator: was